sytanvir/Web/content/authors/admin/_index.md

 ## Seeking PhD Position

-Looking for a PhD supervisor in CFD, fluid dynamics, heat transfer, wind & renewable energy, and robotics.
+- I am a prospective graduate student looking for a supervisor to guide my research in CFD, heat transfer, renewable energy, and robotics, PINNs.
-Open to guidance and collaboration on innovative research projects.